g33k4y/KringleCon-2019-Writeup/KringleCon2019/Obj4-Windows_Log_Analysis_Determine_Attacker_Technique/README.md

 We will need to download 2 things:

 1. [Event Query Language(eql)](https://github.com/endgameinc/eql) - for processing and querying the Sysmon logs.
-2. [Sysmon logs](./sysmon-data.json.zip) itself, given by the objective.
+2. [Sysmon logs](./sysmon-data.json.zip), given by the objective.

 on Kali linux, you can install eql easily using the following command:
 `pip3 install eql`

 unzip the Sysmon logs.
-Good thing is the logs are already normalised, else will need to use `eqllib` to convert the data to a normalised form.
+Good thing is the logs are already normalised, otherwise we will need to use `eqllib` to convert the data to a normalised form.

 To find the information we need, we first look for `process_name='lsass.exe' or parent_process = 'lsass.exe'`, as given in the problem statement: